rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 * '-a pre_humann/SRS015044' is the name of the output file (Note: DIAMOND appends a '.daa' automatically to the end of the output file name)
 * Note: That the default e-value cutoff used by DIAMOND is 0.001.

-The previous command is comparing 200k sequences vs. the KEGG database (~1.3 million sequences) and takes about 3 minutes.
+The previous command is comparing 200k sequences vs. the KEGG database (~1.3 million sequences) and takes about 3 minutes with 2 CPU.
 If we had used the NCBI BLASTX it would have taken a couple of days!

-The  output from diamond is a special binary format that we can then turn into either SAM or BLAST tabular output with the latter being the default.
+The  output from DIAMOND is a special binary format that we can then turn into either SAM or BLAST tabular output with the latter being the default.

     diamond view -a pre_humann/SRS015044.daa -o pre_humann/SRS015044.txt